fteem/rubylogs/_posts/2015-06-16-rack-first-principles.md

 tags: [ruby, rack]
 ---

-About three years ago, when I started working with Ruby and Rails, when googlging or reading StackOverflow questions, the term "Rack" always came up.
+About three years ago, when I started working with Ruby and Rails, I noticed that the term "Rack" always came up in my Google searches.
-Overwhelmed with all of the stuff I needed to learn and the awesomeness of Rails, that shields the new Rails devs from it's internals, I never really understood Rack or writing Rack apps.
+Overwhelmed with all of the stuff I needed to learn combined with the awesomeness of Rails, which shields the new Rails devs from it's internals, I never really understood Rack or writing Rack apps.
 Although I used to see people mentioning "middleware" or "Rack middleware" I never really wrote (or tried to write) any middleware.
 But, you know what's really funny?